manicprone/joint-kit/README.md

 <br />

+### In Practice

-The idea is, you can rapidly implement a custom method library (manually) via this architecture:
+The idea is, you can rapidly implement a custom method library (manually) by wrapping custom functions around the Joint Actions, with a defined `spec`:

+**For Example:**

 /methods/blog-profile.js
 ```javascript